 I think the whole idea of an anti-aging mist that cools hot flashes is genius.
 Osmotics Blue Copper 5 Cooling Moisture Mist ($35) really does relieve overheated skin in seconds.
 The cooling is done by a clever extract that comes from green algae and has specifically been called out as a “potent antioxidant” by researchers.

-For those of us who need to replenish our vitamin D (and according to current science, that would be most of us), there’s the lovely Elizabeth Dehn Vitamin D Moisture Mist ($39 in the shop).
+For those of us who need to replenish our vitamin D (and according to current science, that would be most of us), there’s the lovely Elizabeth Dehn Vitamin D Moisture Mist ($39).
 Long-lasting hydration boosted by Alpine rose extract to protect against environmental stressors and dryness while shiitake mushroom is a rich source of vitamin D.

 Kat Burki Beauty Elixir ($42) refreshes skin with bursts of lavender and aloe vera hydrosols.
 Raw grapefruit seeds and camu camu berries soothe and hydrate while also instantly revitalizing skin with vitamin C. And another new find is Blissoma Tone Adaptive Energy Tonique ($25.99), which is wonderful for problem skin, with nourishing organics, such as cantaloupe, red clover, basil and calendula.